MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 ## Next steps

-In this tutorial, you learned how to configure your Java application and Azure services to send logs to Logz.io.
+In this tutorial, you learned how to configure your Java application and Azure services to send logs and metrics to Logz.io.
 Next, learn more about using Event Hub to monitor your application:

 > [!div class="nextstepaction"]
 > [Stream Azure monitoring data to an Event Hub for consumption by an external tool](/azure/azure-monitor/platform/stream-monitoring-data-event-hubs)